 Just under half of the U.S. population lives in urban areas of 500,000 or more, but much of what we know about youth violence is based on those communities.
 In fact, one in four Americans lives in a rural community with a population of 2,500 or fewer, and an additional 12 percent live in towns or cities with populations below 50,000.

-A new study of rural youth violence found important similarities and one important difference in the community characteristics that predict youth violence.
+A 2003 study of rural youth violence found important similarities and one important difference in the community characteristics that predict youth violence.
 In the rural areas, as in urban areas, juvenile delinquency (as measured by the FBI’s Uniform Crime Report data) is more common in communities with higher levels of ethnic diversity, female-headed households and residential instability (proportion of families that moved from another dwelling in the previous five years).
 Ethnic diversity is measured by the likelihood that two randomly selected individuals would differ in ethnicity.

 The researchers point out that ethnic diversity is linked to violence, not because of the number of members of minority groups, but because cultural differences in the community interfere with adults’ ability to work together in supervising their children.
 A 10 percent increase in ethnic diversity in this study is associated with 20-percent to 35-percent higher rates of youth violence.